myparcelnl/address-widget/README.md

 </template>
 ```

-## Development
+## Contributing

-To get started, we recommend using [Volta](https://volta.sh) for Node
+To get started, we recommend using [nvm](https://github.com/nvm-sh/nvm) for Node
 management.

-It'll automatically make sure the right version of Node is used within our
-projects.
+Before running node commands, you should run `nvm use` to switch to the correct
+node version.

+This repository uses [pnpm](https://pnpm.io/) as a package manager.
+The easiest way
+to use / install it, is by enabling corepack: `corepack enable`, after running `nvm use`.

+## First time setup

+1. `nvm use`
+2. `corepack enable`
+3. `pnpm i`

 ### Prepare